Person smiling and looking down at their tablet.

 If you are a sole proprietor or one of the above exempt individuals, it's still a good idea to carry workers' comp coverage.
 If you're injured on the job, there's a chance your health insurance provider could deny the claim, leaving you with expensive medical bills.

-How much does workers' compensation coverage cost in Minnesota?
+How much does workers' compensation insurance cost in Minnesota?

-Estimated employer rates for workers’ compensation in Minnesota are $1.00 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Minnesota are $0.91 per $100 of covered wages [PDF].

 • Number of employees